-(c) This fund was established to provide certain eligible organizations with cost-effective access to private equity investments and managers operating in the United States and abroad.
+(c) These funds were established to provide certain eligible organizations with cost-effective access to private equity investments and managers operating in the United States and abroad.
 The objective is to generate returns in excess of the S&P 500 over the long term.
-This fund does not permit redemptions, and the private equity fund life runs to December 31, 2021, with cash distributions from time to time as determined by the fund.
+These funds do not permit redemptions, and the private equity fund lives run to December 31, 2021 and October 4, 2027, with cash distributions from time to time as determined by the funds.